An Analysis of High-Tech Industries in India

 While not major creators of jobs, which India acutely needs, these industries can help boost the country’s economic growth and global competitiveness and also tackle health and global warming challenges.

-An economist of industrial policy and innovation in India, Mani is a Visiting Professor at the Centre for Development Studies, Trivandrum, Kerala and Ahmedabad University, Gujarat.
+An economist of industrial policy and innovation in India, Mani is a Visiting Professor at the Centre for Development Studies, Kerala and Ahmedabad University, Gujarat.

 Mani’s thesis is that “The path forward for India lies in adopting a more strategic, outcome-oriented industrial policy, drawing lessons from Northeast Asia while adapting them to democratic realities.”
-By Northeast Asia he refers to South Korea, Japan, Taiwan and China.
+By Northeast Asia he refers to South Korea, Japan, Taiwan, and China.

 He writes that India has achieved some progress in the six industries due to beneficial government policies, including on imports, subsidies and cheap funding, and collaboration between government-owned and private companies.
 However, barely a fraction of the full potential has been realized.

-Suppliers of wind energy systems import half of all their components and nearly all of their critical parts; all their gearboxes are bought from Germany.
+Vendors of wind energy systems in India import half of all their components and nearly all of their critical parts; all their gearboxes are bought from Germany.
 While there is some local production of parts for solar energy systems, spurred by tariffs on certain imports, India remains dependent on China for key supplies like wafers and polysilicon.
 The country also imports 90 percent of the lithium-ion cells used for solar systems and electric vehicle batteries.

 The Indian Space Research Organisation demonstrates India’s success in a high-technology field, as Mani notes.
 The government-run organization offers satellite launch services to other nations while expanding use of indigenous materials, equipment and technology.